WernherStoltz/WernherStoltz/README.md

 - 👋 Hi, I’m @WernherStoltz
+- I am a retired IT specialist who started a new career as a designer
-- 👀 I’m interested in 3d printing and Klipper
+- 👀 I’m interested in 3d printing and Klipper, as well as Open source software for CAD, animation, video editing and animation.

 <!---